why shop manta sleep

 Stick to a Consistent Sleep Schedule

 Try to go to bed and wake up at the same time every day, even on weekends.
-A schedule helps your body maintain its internal clock.
-Doing so makes it easier for you to drift off and get up the next day.
+A schedule helps your body maintain its internal clock, making it easier for you to drift off and get up the next day.

-A routine helps establish good sleep quality.
-This helps you make the most out of your workout sessions.
-It takes discipline but the results are worth it (We promise!).
+A routine helps establish good sleep quality, which in turn helps you make the most of your workout sessions.
+It takes discipline, but the results are worth it (We promise!).

 Create a Relaxing Sleep Environment

-If you want to sleep well, make sure your bedroom is dark, cool and quiet.
+If you want to sleep well, ensure your bedroom is dark, cool and quiet.

 Darkness is essential to good sleep quality.
 It signals your body to start winding down for bed.
-And it also triggers the release of melatonin, the sleep hormone.
+It also triggers the release of melatonin, the sleep hormone.
 One solution is to install blackout curtains to block out light.

 Or better yet, an excellent sleep mask, which is a cheaper but not any less effective alternative.
 Check out our collection of sleep masks.
 Most of them offer a 100% blackout experience.

 Now on to keeping your room cool.
-Too hot and you’re prone to interrupted sleep.
-The ideal temperature for sleeping is between 60 to 73 degrees Fahrenheit.
-Or 16 to 23 degrees Celsius.
+Too hot, and you’re prone to interrupted sleep.
+The ideal temperature for sleeping is between 60 to 73 degrees Fahrenheit (16 to 23 degrees Celsius).

-The more silent your sleep environment is, the less awakening you have during the night.
-If you live in a noisy area, consider soundproofing or a comfy pair of earplugs.
+The more silent your sleep environment, the less you will be awakened during the night.
+Consider soundproofing or a comfy pair of earplugs if you live in a noisy area.

 Wind Down Before Bed